linux-cultist/venv-selector.nvim/README.md

     { "nvim-telescope/telescope.nvim", branch = "0.1.x", dependencies = { "nvim-lua/plenary.nvim" } },
   },
-  ft = "python", -- Load when opening Python files branch = "regexp", -- This is the regexp branch, use this for the new version keys = {
+  ft = "python", -- Load when opening Python files keys = {
     { ",v", "<cmd>VenvSelect<cr>" }, -- Open picker on keymap
   },